-Action: To change the default values for connection-timeout and socket-timeout on a a text editor.

-Linux or a Macintosh managed device:.
+Action: To change the default values for connection-timeout and socket-timeout on a Linux or a Macintosh managed device:.

-1 Open /etc/opt/novell/zenworks/conf/xplatzmd.propertiesin

-2 Add the connection-timeout parameter as connection-timeout=200000, and socket-timeout parameter as socket-timeout=200000.
+- 1 Open /etc/opt/novell/zenworks/conf/xplatzmd.properties in a text editor. - 2 Add the connection-timeout parameter as connection-timeout=200000, and socket-timeout parameter as socket-timeout=200000.